Sasanian defense lines: Pass of Derbent

 The pass of Derbent (Middle Iranian name is uncertain) was located on a narrow, three-kilometer strip of land in the North Caucasus between the Caspian Sea and the Caucasus mountains.
 It was in the Sasanian sphere of influence after the victory over the Parthians and the conquest of Caucasian Albania by Shapur I (r.
 240/42–270/72).
 During periods when the Sasanians were distracted by war with the Byzantines or conflicts with the Hephthalites in the east, the northern tribes succeeded in advancing into the Caucasus.

 A mud-brick wall (maximum thickness 8 m, maximum height ca. 16 m) near Torpakh-Kala has been attributed to Yazdegerd II (r.
 438–457) as the first Sasanian attempt to block the Derbent pass, though it may have been a reconstruction of earlier defenses.
 It was destroyed in a rebellion in 450.

 With a length of 3,650 m on the north side and 3,500 m on the south and featuring seven gates, massive rectangular and round towers and outworks, the Wall of Derbent connected 30 already existing fortifications.
 Today the northern wall and the main city walls remain, but most of the southern wall is lost.
-The construction techniques used resemble those of Takht-e Soleiman, also built in the same period.
+The construction techniques used resemble those of Takht-e Soleymān, also built in the same period.
 Derbent was also the seat of a Sasanian marzban.

 Derbent Wall was the most prominent Sasanian defensive structure in the Caucasus.
 Later Muslim Arab historians tended to attribute the entire defense line to Khosrow I, and included it among the seven wonders of the world.
 In the Middle Ages, Alexander the Great was credited with having sealed off the Darband pass against the tribes of Gog and Magog advancing from the north; whence the name "Gate of Alexander" and the "Caspian Gates" for the Derbent pass.